weavejester/cljfmt/README.md

 bang)                                   bang)
 ```

-... no arguments on the same line as `foo` does not break the threshold of `0`, so
+No arguments on the same line as `foo` does not break the threshold of
-2 space inner indentation is applied:
+`0`, so 2 space inner indentation is applied:

 ```clojure
 (foo                               (foo